 - Obtained summary judgment for an Asian semi-conductor manufacturer sued in federal court for false advertising and unfair competition by a competitor.

-- Prevailed in action for breach of Talent Services Agreement for professional athlete against counterparty and obtained prevailing party fee award based on indemnity provision in contract.
-Judgment affirmed on appeal and counterparty ordered to pay fees and costs on appeal.
+- Prevailed in action for breach of Talent Services Agreement for Olympic champion athlete against defendant and obtained prevailing party fee award based on indemnity provision in contract.
+Judgment affirmed on appeal and defendant ordered to pay fees and costs in both the trial court and on appeal.

 - National Law Journal, one of 26 Top Legal Malpractice Lawyers

 Executive Committee member

 - American Bar Association, Litigation Section

 - U.S. District Courts

 - U.S. Court of Appeals for the Ninth Circuit

 - U.S. Court of Appeals for the Fifth Circuit